-When autumn rolls around, I wait impatiently for pears to appear in the produce bins.
-I love the juicy, yellow skinned Bartletts, and used them in this French inspired Pear Tarte Tatin.
+As autumn approaches, I wait impatiently for pears to appear in the market.
+I used juicy Bartletts in this French-inspired Pear Tarte Tatin.

 Pear Tarte Tatin